«prev next»

 Question: What is the identity morphism in the category of sets?

-Functional composition is special not only because you can take any two morphisms with appropriate signatures and make a third, but because you can do so indefinitely, i.e. given $n$ successive arrows, each of which starts from the object that the other one finishes, we can draw one (exactly one) arrow that is equivalent to the consecutive application of all $n$ arrows.
+Functional composition is special not only because you can take any two morphisms with appropriate signatures and make a third, but because you can do so indefinitely, i.e. for each $n$ successive arrows, each of which has as source object the target object of the previous, we can draw one (exactly one) arrow that is equivalent to the consecutive application of all $n$ arrows.

 But let’s get back to the math.
 If we carefully review the definition above, we can see that it can be reduced to multiple applications of the following formula: given 3 objects and 2 morphisms between them $f$ $g$ $h$, combining $h$ and $g$ and then combining the end result with $f$ should be the same as combining $h$ to the result of $g$ and $f$ (or simply $(h • g) • f = h • (g • f)$).

-This formula can be expressed using the following diagram, which would only commute if the formula is true (given that all our category-theoretic diagrams commute, we can say, in such cases, that the formula and the diagram are equivalent.)
+This formula can be expressed using the following diagram, which would only commute if the formula is true (given that all our category-theoretic diagrams are commutative, we can say, in such cases, that the formula and the diagram are equivalent).

 This formula (and the diagram) is the definition of a property called $associativity$.
-Being associative is required for functional composition to really be called functional composition (and for a category to really be called category).
-It is also required for our diagrams to work, as diagrams can only represent associative structures (imagine if the diagram above does not commute - it would be super weird.)
+Being associative is required for functional composition to really be called functional composition (and for a category to really be called a category).
+It is also required for our diagrams to work, as diagrams can only represent associative structures (imagine if the diagram above would not commute, it would be super weird).

 Associativity is not just about diagrams.
 For example, when we express relations using formulas, associativity just means that brackets don’t matter in our formulas (as evidenced by the definition $(h • g) • f = h • (g • f)$).